HaroldNguyen20/project-alpha/README.md

 # The sight
-# place that you can recognize the sight around you
+# Place that you can recognize the sight around you